 Dealing with uncertainty.
 The telecom sector is at major cross-roads: Profit pools are declining, mobile and fixed services are converging, and business boundaries in the broader ecosystem are blurring.
 Players must decide how they will participate in industry consolidation and which bets to make on the major ongoing technological and infrastructural transition.

 Building competitive advantage by making the right decisions.
 Telecom operators must determine how to win the war for connectivity and customer intimacy.
-They also need to maximize the perception of their networks, offer innovative products and services, and create a more sophisticated approach to pricing and selling.
+They also need to maximize the perception of their networks' value to shift the customer focus from price alone.
+Such telecom "repremiumization" efforts require innovative products and services and enhanced capabilities that create a more sophisticated approach to pricing and selling.